davidzc01/BAIT508_Industry_Analysis/README.md

 #### A. Industry Sector Selection and Data Filtering
 ##### 1. Industry Sector Selection

+We choose the industry code 51 and store it in the variable `focal_group`.

 We defined a function to replace the `df[df[col] == val]` logic all over the code to improve code reuseability:
 ```{python}
 def filter_by_col_value(df, col, value):
     return df[df[col] == value]
 ```
+We use this to return the data frame that shows our selected industry and its description from the dataset `major_groups.csv`.

 ##### 2